-To detect high-level behavior, we create a behavioral pattern represented by a set of ordered pairs, which show the order relation among touched objects, with histories of touched objects as sample behavior logs.
+We detect high-level behavior with a behavioral pattern represented by a set of ordered pairs, which show the order relation among touched objects.

-The flow to create a behavioral pattern is shown in Fig. 3, with an example of a behavioral pattern in the situation of leaving the home.
-Generally, existing methods based on probabilistic models, such as HMM, create a behavioral pattern with high recognition accuracy using both behavior logs of the situation of leaving the home and logs of situations other than the situation of leaving the home as sample behavior logs.
-Consider our problem that a behavioral pattern must be created with a small number of sample behavior logs.
-Even behavior logs of leaving the home cannot be collected frequently.
-We can not expect to collect behavior logs of other situations which are adequate to make recognition accuracy high.
-Therefore, a behavioral pattern must be created only with behavior logs of leaving the home.
+The flow to create a behavioral pattern is shown in Fig. 4, with an example of a behavioral pattern in the situation of leaving home.
+The behavioral pattern is created offline after sample behavior logs are collected.
+Generally, existing methods based on probabilistic models, such as Hidden Markov Model (HMM), create a behavioral pattern with high recognition accuracy using both behavior logs of the situation of leaving home and logs of situations other than the situation of leaving home as sample behavior logs.
+However, under the constraint that a behavioral pattern must be created with a small number of sample behavior logs, even behavior logs of leaving home cannot be collected frequently.
+We cannot expect to collect behavior logs of other situations which are adequate to make recognition accuracy high.
+Therefore, we create a behavioral pattern only with behavior logs of leaving home.